elescj/projects/005-customer-conversion/README.md

 ## 💡 Insights & Recommendations

+### 🔎 Insights
 - **Random Forest outperforms Decision Tree** across all metrics on the test set, confirming that the ensemble approach reduces overfitting and improves generalization.
 - Both models achieve **strong recall for conversions (class 1)** — 0.86 (Decision Tree) and 0.85 (Random Forest).
 This means they capture most actual customers, which is valuable for minimizing missed opportunities.
 - **Precision for conversions is lower** (0.62 DT, 0.68 RF), indicating that a non-trivial number of non-converting leads are still predicted as converters.
 This could result in sales effort being spent on weaker leads.
 - **Accuracy** is higher for Random Forest (0.83 vs. 0.80), showing a better balance between identifying converters and non-converters.
 - **Business takeaway**: If the goal is to **maximize conversion opportunities**, Random Forest is preferred, as it maintains high recall while offering better precision than Decision Tree.

+### ✅ Recommendations
+- **Deploy Random Forest as the primary model** for predicting customer conversions, as it provides higher accuracy, better precision, and strong recall compared to Decision Tree.
+- **Prioritize leads flagged as high probability converters** by the model, while acknowledging that some false positives may occur.
+- **Consider further feature engineering or additional data sources** to improve precision, reducing unnecessary sales effort on unlikely conversions.
+- **Regularly retrain the model** with new lead data to maintain performance over time, especially as customer behavior evolves.
+- **Use model insights for personalized sales strategies**, focusing efforts on leads with high predicted conversion probabilities and tailoring engagement based on lead profile attributes.

 ---